Zainnn15/Group_09/project_charter.md

 ### 5.1 Risks

--Not finding a good hosting service will increase faults and down-time of the website.
+- Not finding a good hosting service will increase faults and down-time of the website.
--Learning new technologies can be difficult for group members that will make it hard to provide deliverables on time.
+- Learning new technologies can be difficult for group members that will make it hard to provide deliverables on time.
--Customers can find it hard to use the website.
+- Customers can find it hard to use the website.

 ### 5.2 Assumptions

--Group members will learn new technologies and tools to develop website.
+- Group members will learn new technologies and tools to develop website.
--The website will be used by super stores.
+- The website will be used by super stores.
--The customers will find it helpful to do groceries online.
+- The customers will find it helpful to do groceries online.
--There will be negligible down-time of website with more than 99.99% uptime.
+- There will be negligible down-time of website with more than 99.99% uptime.

 ### 5.3 Constraints

--Superstore may find it difficult to share information.
+- Superstore may find it difficult to share information.
--No survey has been done to know the expected customer base of this product.
+- No survey has been done to know the expected customer base of this product.

 ## 6. Organization/Stakeholders